JunkyByte/vispipe/README.md

 ## Usage
 A bunch of examples of the different features of the package.
-Refer to the documentation #TODO ADD LINK# to get a better view of each function arguments.
+Refer to the documentation to get a better view of each function arguments.

 ### Blocks
 A block is a generator function with a single shot yield tagged with the decorator called (guess what) `block`.